-Students may cycle and scoot to and from school in Year 5/6.
+Students may cycle and scoot to and from school.
 Helmets are mandatory when riding bikes.
 Bikes and scooters must not be ridden in the school grounds, they must be walked.

 Skateboards are not allowed in the school grounds at any time.

 Children are the responsibility of parents when riding their bikes or scooters to and from school.

 All gates will be locked each night and unlocked by 8:15am each day.
 All gates will be locked throughout the weekends.

 It is not the school’s policy to administer any drugs without explicit instructions from a student’s parents/caregivers.
 No teacher may provide or administer any medication to a student.
 This may only be done by administration staff.